Business Schools in Illinois

 Illinois offers a balance of both affordable and expensive schools.
 The average tuition cost of around $25,800 is offset by an average financial aid of around $13,900.
 As with many states, the average cost is skewed higher by a few top-end schools that charge more than average.
-Our undergraduate school list also shows an interesting “dividing line” between 13 schools with average tuition of around $15,000 or less and 17 over $25,000, essentially breaking the list into two affordability groups.
+Our undergraduate school list also shows an interesting “dividing line” between 13 schools with an average tuition of around $15,000 or less and 17 over $25,000, essentially breaking the list into two affordability groups.
 The most expensive schools in the state are Harper College ($58,420), the Booth School at the University of Chicago ($56,034), and the Kellogg School at Northwestern University ($52,678).
-The latter two both offer financial aid ranging up into the $35,000 range, but interestingly, Harper’s financial aid maxes out below $5,000.
+The latter two offer financial aid ranging up into the $35,000 range, but interestingly, Harper’s financial aid maxes out below $5,000.

 We have gathered acceptance rate information for all but two of the 30 bachelor’s programs for business degrees in Illinois, and they are mostly in the moderate range.
 The average acceptance rate is 60%, and 25 of the 28 have rates of at least 40%.
 Unsurprisingly, the lowest acceptance rates are at the University of Chicago (8%) and Northwestern University (11%), but the third school under 40% is Robert Morris University Illinois, at 23%.

 Graduation rates for undergraduate programs in Illinois are moderate, with the 27 schools for which we have figures averaging out at 59%.
 As is often the case, the higher-end schools with the lowest acceptance rates also have the highest graduation rates: 94.2% at the University of Chicago and 93.5% at Northwestern.
 Illinois State University provides the best combination of acceptance rate (89%) and graduation rate (72%) on our list.

-Examine the table below for the most important data about undergraduate business schools, including annual in-state tuition costs, average aid per student, acceptance rates, median SAT and ACT scores of accepted students, and graduation rates.
+Examine the table below for essential data about undergraduate business schools, including annual in-state tuition costs, average aid per student, acceptance rates, median SAT and ACT scores of accepted students, and graduation rates.
 Click any column header to sort the table based on its contents.

 |School||City||Tuition||Aid||Median SAT||Median ACT||Accept.
 Rate||Grad.
 Rate|